-Look for Brussels on sale and be sure to check for freshness.
+Look for Brussels on sale and in season and be sure to check for freshness.
 The cut stem on the bottom tells the story; the freshest ones will not be all dried up and/or brown.
-Cream is on sale pretty much every holiday, often at about 1/2 price, and keeps well for several weeks.

 Cream Braised Brussels Sprouts

 - A good squirt lemon juice, to taste

 Trim Brussels sprouts by removing a slice from the end and any damaged leaves.
 Cut in half, stem to tip.

 Heat the butter and oil in a large skillet, add the sprouts, cut edge down.
 Cook, turning now and then over medium high heat until the sprouts are browned, several minutes.

 Sprinkle with salt, add cream and stir.
 Cover the pan, reduce heat to a bare simmer and cook until the sprouts are soft when pierced with a fork, 25 to 30 minutes.